eliasisamess/portfolio/README.md

 ## About me

 Creative and responsible project management professional, with background in music business.
 Currently studying a new degree in business information systems at Tampere University of Applied Sciences.
-My strengths are in social skills, perceiving the big picture and being able to stay focused under pressure.
+I'm good with people, seeing the big picture and being focused under pressure.
 I’m looking for a new beginning for my professional career from ICT field.

 https://www.linkedin.com/in/elias-puukari-a633aa80/